apache/doris/docs/en/administrator-guide/load-data/delete-manual.md

 * `query_timeout`

-    Because delete itself is an SQL command, the deletion statement is also limited by the session variables, and the timeout is also affected by the session value `query'timeout`.
-You can increase the value by `set query'timeout = xxx`.
+    Because delete itself is an SQL command, the deletion statement is also limited by the session variables, and the timeout is also affected by the session value `query_timeout`.
+You can increase the value by `set query_timeout = xxx`.

 **InPredicate configuration**